 - Step 1: Enroll in CMS through Student Placement (as a future student for the next school year) or at your neighborhood high school (during the current school year).

-- Step 2: Once the enrollment is complete (and you have received a student ID and PIN), complete the online Request for Reassignment/Transfer form using the link in the green button below.
+- Step 2: Once the enrollment is complete (and you have received a student ID and PIN), complete the online Request for Reassignment/Transfer form by clicking the green button below.

-- Step 3: Take a copy of your official school transcript to the Charlotte-Mecklenburg Virtual High School for transcript review.
+- Step 3: For grades 10-12, take a copy of your official school transcript to the Charlotte-Mecklenburg Virtual High School for transcript review.
+You can read more about the transcript review for the Charlotte-Mecklenburg Virtual High School here.

 - Step 4: Student Placement will send you a letter with the results of the transfer/reassignment request.
 Please note that the transfer will NOT be approved unless the transcript meets requirements.